 Patent protection grants the patent owner an exclusive right to make, use, sell, or import a product.
-Compulsory Licensing in Egypt is a process by which a government licenses companies or individuals other than the patent owner to use the rights of the patent – to make, use, sell, or import a product under patent – without the permission of the patent owner.
+Compulsory licensing is a process by which a government licenses companies or individuals other than the patent owner to use the rights of the patent – to make, use, sell, or import a product under patent – without the permission of the patent owner.

 Medical & Pharmaceutical Patents

 Within the medical context, pharmaceutical companies invest significant resources into researching, inventing, and gaining approval for new medicines to treat diseases.
 The high cost, time-consuming process and risks of not making it to market have put a premium on patents.
 Patent holders claim the high costs of successfully creating a new drug justify and require high prices.
 Therefore, new medications are often inaccessible to low-income consumers.
 Compulsory licensing discourages pharmaceutical companies from investing in new drugs as they are deprived of the benefit of monopoly rights.
 The result, according to critics, is that drug companies have less incentive and fewer resources to invest in new innovative, lifesaving medicines.

 What does this mean?

 The said committee is responsible for issuing compulsory licenses in a number of cases such as: